Dr. Dre: 2000–2010: Focus on production and Detox

 Following the success of 2001, Dr. Dre focused on producing songs and albums for other artists.
-He co-produced six tracks on Eminem's landmark Marshall Mathers LP, including the Grammy-winning lead single, "The Real Slim Shady".
+He co-produced six tracks on Eminem's landmark work The Marshall Mathers LP, including the Grammy-winning lead single, "The Real Slim Shady".
 The album itself earned a Grammy and proved to be the fastest-selling rap album of all time, moving 1.76 million units in its first week alone.
 He produced the single "Family Affair" by R&B singer Mary J. Blige for her album No More Drama in 2001.
 He also produced "Let Me Blow Ya Mind", a duet by rapper Eve and No Doubt lead singer Gwen Stefani and signed R&B singer Truth Hurts to Aftermath in 2001.

 Dr. Dre produced and rapped on singer and Interscope labelmate Bilal's 2001 single "Fast Lane", which barely missed the Top 40 of the R&B charts.
 He later assisted in the production of Bilal's second album, Love for Sale, which Interscope controversially shelved because of its creative direction.
 Dr. Dre was the executive producer of Eminem's 2002 release, The Eminem Show.
 He produced three songs on the album, one of which was released as a single, and he appeared in the video for "Without Me".
 He also produced the D.O.C.'s 2003 album Deuce, where he made a guest appearance on the tracks "Psychic Pymp Hotline", "Gorilla Pympin'" and "Judgment Day".

 In 2002, Dr. Dre signed rapper 50 Cent to Aftermath in a joint venture between Interscope and Eminem's Shady Records.
 Dr. Dre served as executive producer for 50 Cent's commercially successful February 2003 debut studio album Get Rich or Die Tryin'.
 Dr. Dre produced or co-produced four tracks on the album, including the hit single "In da Club".
 Eminem's fourth album since joining Aftermath, Encore, again saw Dre taking on the role of executive producer, and this time he was more actively involved in the music, producing or co-producing a total of eight tracks, including three singles.